snakewizardd/dda_scaffold/docs/research/discoveries.md

 ## The Core Thesis

-Current AI is brilliant but **psychologically hollow**.
-It has no "Self" because it has no state that persists *against* the flow of tokens.

-**DDA-X** introduces the concept of **Cognitive Geometry**: defining an agent not by its prompt, but by its **Attractor Field** in a high-dimensional state space.
-This leads to six fundamental discoveries that bridge the gap between parameters and psychology.
+Current AI lacks persistent internal state that influences behavior across contexts.
+DDA-X introduces the concept of **Cognitive Geometry**: defining an agent not by its prompt, but by its **Attractor Field** in a high-dimensional state space.
+This leads to six core formulations that bridge parameters and psychological dynamics.

 ---